Files implementing UDFs must be compiled and installed on the

-Create the VC project and solution files:
+Create the VC project and solution files, substituting an appropriate

-cmake -G "<Generator>"
+cmake -G "generator"

-Invoking cmake --help shows you a list of valid Generators.
+Invoking cmake --help shows you a list of valid generators.

 devenv udf_example.sln /build Release

-mysqld about the new functions with the
+directory, notify mysqld about the new

-.so on your system, substitute the
+.so on your

-correct suffix throughout (for example,
+system, substitute the correct suffix throughout (for example,

 .dll on Windows).

-To delete functions, use
+To remove functions, use